nlpsi-workshop/nlpsi-workshop.github.io/_pages/call_for_papers.md

 - **Short papers** (up to 4 pages) that introduce emerging ideas, work in progress, or early-stage research with clear significance.
 - **Extended Abstracts** (up to 2 pages) that present ongoing work, position papers, previously published work, or research projects.
 Abstracts can be submitted either for inclusion in the proceedings (archival) or as non-archival contributions.

 ## Format

 All papers must follow the AAAI two-column, camera-ready style for US Letter (8.5" x 11") paper, using Type 1 or TrueType fonts.
-(Available templates: [AAAI 2025 Author Kit on Overleaf](https://www.overleaf.com) or [AAAI 2025 Author Kit.zip](#) [Word | LaTeX]).
+(Available templates: [AAAI 2025 Author Kit on Overleaf](https://www.overleaf.com) or [AAAI 2025 Author Kit.zip](#) [Word and LaTeX]).
 The review process will be double-blind, so please anonymize your papers by removing identifying information such as author names, affiliations, and funding details.

 ## Organizers